How OCHA is funded

 OCHA coordination tools and services are delivered to ensure a more effective global humanitarian response system, and to ensure international humanitarian programmes are well coordinated with national and local response.

 To finance these activities, OCHA is funded from the United Nations Regular Budget and from Member States’ voluntary contributions.
-For 2013, OCHA’s total programme budget is US$ 270.5 million (click here for a breakdown of OCHA’s budget requirements).
+In 2013, OCHA coordinated humanitarian assistance for 81.21 million people affected by the world’s worst crises.
+It had an operating budget of US$277.3 million.
 Since 2002, OCHA’s budget has quadrupled to ensure it can deliver on the mandate it was given by Member States.

 The United Nations General Assembly approves the Regular Budget every two years, which is funded from assessed contributions paid by each Member State based on a formula that takes into account their relative Gross Domestic Product.
 However, Regular Budget allocations have remained almost static, which has made OCHA increasingly reliant on extra-budgetary resources.
 For the 2012-2013 biennium, only 0.5 per cent of the United Nations Regular Budget was allocated to OCHA, amounting to US$ 14.6 million per year.
 The remaining part needs to be funded from voluntary contributions and, for 2013, amounts to US$ 255.9 million.
 At present, OCHA’s income comes at 95 per cent from voluntary contributions from Member States and the European Commission.

 In addition to the financial requirements for its own Programme, OCHA channels funds to international and national humanitarian partners through Pooled Funds.
 These funds are never used to finance OCHA coordination activities, however, and are not part of OCHA’s budget requirements.